About Us

 More recently, in May 2023, VI Markets and Axi Financial Services launched the Axi Select program, which provides advanced trading tools and educational content and offers funding to traders based on their “edge score,” which evaluates their skill, risk management, consistency, and experience.

-Looking ahead to the next couple of years, while he continues to focus on delivering education, Al Ajmi says he also has plans to invest in advanced trading technologies and platforms to be able to offer solutions that enhance trading efficiency, security, and accessibility for clients.
+Looking ahead to the next couple of years, while he continues to focus on delivering education, Al Ajmi says he also plans to invest in advanced trading technologies and platforms to offer solutions that enhance trading efficiency, security, and accessibility for clients.
 “I aspire to expand VI Markets to become one of the leading global companies in online trading and to inspire new investors as well,” he concludes.

 By Jason Lasrado - 2024